craigching/RepData_PeerAssessment1/PA1_template.md

 The "steps" column is the only column with missing data.

+Next, carry out replacing missing values with the means for the interval calcuated previously.

 ```r
 # The following for loop is *slow*, I welcome any comments in my evaluation